 Things to consider

-The Stint team will provide you with a Leap Card (transport) and Sim Card (phone) upon arrival but it is your responsibility to put credit on them when needed.
+The Stint team will provide you with a Leap Card (transport)

 We know how stressful finding flights can be.
 What’s the easiest route? how can I save money?
 What kind of baggage allowance am I permitted?

 We have teamed up with Student Universe to offer a helpful portal which can be used to find great deals on flights.
 Go check it out: